myth-MC/mirlo/README.md

 ## 🖊️ Usage

-When you run mirlo for the first time it will generate a `config.yml` file under `/plugins/mirlo`.
-This file contains everything you might want to modify depending on your server's needs.
+When you run mirlo for the very first time it will automatically generate three different configurable files that can be adjusted depending on your server's needs:
+* `settings.yml` contains general settings
+* `channels.yml` contains every channel to listen for
+* `variables.yml` contains every variable

+Every file has one or more examples with hints.

 ### Events